Skip to content

 What is NVGT?

-If you are not fermiliar with BGT, this was an inspirational audiogame creation engine that allowed a user to, with very little programming knowledge, begin coding games ranging from the very simple to the extremely complex.
-A scripting engine called Angelscript insured that a user could create a game without needing to learn a more complex programming language, it's functionality from a sound system to keyboard input to internet access insured that users wouldn't need to spend time hunting for components and libraries but instead could instantly begin developing their game, and it's built-in high speed compilation features insured that a user could release executable binaries of their games without endangering their sourcecode and without needing to learn a compiler toolchain for another language and/or wait for such a toolchain to actually build their project.
+If you are not familiar with BGT, it was an inspirational audiogame creation engine that allowed a user to, with very little programming knowledge, begin coding games ranging from the very simple to the extremely complex.
+A scripting engine called Angelscript ensured that a user could create a game without needing to learn a more complex programming language, its functionality from a sound system to keyboard input to internet access ensured that users wouldn't need to spend time hunting for components and libraries but instead could instantly begin developing their game, and its built-in high speed compilation features ensured that a user could release executable binaries of their games without endangering their sourcecode and without needing to learn a compiler toolchain for another language and/or wait for such a toolchain to actually build their project.

 In 2014, BGT sadly became free/abandonware and stopped receiving updates.
 Though it took a few years for them to truly manifest, this started to create issues for anyone who had developed games using that engine.
 Libraries began getting out of date, you couldn't sign games with ssl certificates causing false positives with antivirus software, and the number of wanted features and discovered bugs continued to pile higher and higher.
 Finally as 2021 roled over into 2022, I made the decision that BGT was no longer viable to continue developing games in but I didn't want to abandon my projects (some of which had been running for years), and thus NVGT was born.